Hi and welcome to:

 As we head towards August, I have a special prize pack on offer, open only to those who have joined us on the FB page.
 If you aren't yet a member, you can join us here and enter the competition, which will be live in the second week of July.

-I'm well into the writing of book 4 in Home to Lark Creek and loving both the book and the research, while completing final edits for my soon-to-be-released Bindarra Creek book: In the Heat of the Night.
+I've begun writing book 4 in Home to Lark Creek and loving both the book and the research, while anticipating my soon-to-be-released Bindarra Creek book: In the Heat of the Night.

 Come join us on the Australian and New Zealand Rural Fiction page!